kettuniko/catalog/README.md

 ###Server
 ####To install and start an embedded tomcat on port 8081
 * cd server
-* gradlew build && java -jar build/libs/catalog-server-0.1.jar
+* ./gradlew build && java -jar build/libs/catalog-server-0.1.jar

 ###Database
 * Setup a MongoDB and create a database "catalogdb" with "items"-collection